Distressed Buyout Private Equity Firms and Hedge Funds

 Operational Private Equity Strategy (Source: Cerberus Private Equity)

-As opposed to focusing on rapid expansion and growth or partaking in M&A as a method to drive inorganic growth (and benefit from multiple arbitrage), the initial priority is instead much more on removing the areas of inefficiencies (i.e., “waste”) from the operations of the company.
+Instead of focusing on rapid expansion and growth or partaking in M&A as a method to drive inorganic growth (and benefit from multiple arbitrage), the initial priority is much more on removing the areas of inefficiencies (i.e., “waste”) from the operations of the company.

-This certainly does not mean that expansion/growth is not pursued, but rather, the first course of action is to improve upon operations and increase the debtor’s margin profile before concerning themselves with generating more revenue and expansion into new markets.
+This certainly does not mean that expansion/growth is not pursued, but rather, the first course of action is to improve operations and increase the debtor’s margin profile, before concerning themselves with generating more revenue and expansion into new markets.

 In other words, the factors that caused distress and the impact of past poor decision-making must be removed to make operations “leaner” with a clear objective and target customer market in mind.

-For example, an acquisition of a divestiture that does not contribute enough value to the core operations of the company and serves as a distraction could be sold – subsequently, the sale proceeds could be used to reinvest into the operations.
+For example, an acquisition of a divestiture that does not contribute enough value to the core operations of the company and serves as a distraction could be sold.
+Consequently, the sale proceeds could be used to reinvest in the operations.

-The common theme seen from these potential actions is that unnecessary expenses are reduced, whilst the target market representing higher customer demand and profits is identified to direct the majority of future efforts in that direction.
+The common theme seen from these potential actions is that unnecessary expenses are reduced, while the target market representing higher customer demand and profits is identified to direct most future efforts in that direction.

 Besides operational expertise, often through in-house professionals with industry expertise or 3rd party turnaround consultants, the distressed buyout candidate effectively becomes a portfolio company of the private equity firm.